Find a DoctorPatient Portal

 Medically reviewed by Bernabe B. Canlas, DPM

-Plantar fasciitis is one of the most common causes of heel pain, affecting around 2 million people in the United States each year.
+Plantar fasciitis is one of the most common causes of heel pain in the United States each year.
 The condition occurs when the plantar fascia, a thick band of tissue that connects your heel to your toes, becomes inflamed or irritated.
 This often happens as a result of overuse, poor foot support, or repetitive stress.

 While rest and supportive shoes for plantar fasciitis are important for recovery, incorporating targeted stretching and strengthening exercises can be one of the most beneficial ways to relieve pain and support a fast recovery.